HaniShakrah/Text-Sentiment-Web-App/README.md

 # Text Sentiment Web App

 The goal of this project was to gain experience with tools/concepts I have never used before, specifically Flask, HTML/CSS, Optuna, and TF-IDF feature extraction.
+In the process, I developed an interactive web app that allows for real-time prediction of text sentiment.

 # Included in this repository: